 Teachers Turn Lessons Into Instagram-Worthy Photos

-When she's trying decide which art supplies to buy for her class, Tennessee art teacher Cassie Stephens hops on Instagram.
+When she's trying to decide which art supplies to buy for her class, Tennessee art teacher Cassie Stephens hops on Instagram.
 She'll post the question on her Instagram story, and within minutes, other art teachers will send her ideas and videos.

 Teachers like Stephens have formed something of a community on the app.
 Using hashtags like #teachersofinstagram, teacher Instagrammers post photos of meticulously crafted classroom decorations, lessons and even their daily outfits (Stephens posted a picture of her pencil-shaped scarf).